Engage. Protect. Inspire.

 Lake Ontario Waterkeeper, a grassroots effort to document threats to the lake and intervene in key decisions; $2-billion is being spent on restoration in the wake of LOW’s work.

 Swim Guide, the world’s most comprehensive beach information service.
-Since 2011, Swim Guide has nearly 1-million people find beaches, check water quality reports, and report pollution.
+Since 2011, Swim Guide has helped over 2-million people find beaches, check water quality reports, and report pollution.

 Watermark Project, a digital archive for personal stories and local knowledge about waterbodies that creates a historical record of our ever-changing relationship with water.